 SJ temperament personality types (also known as Protectors) are observant, stable and motivated to keep their lives and those of their loved ones secure.
 They are reliable, diligent and disciplined, often making excellent leaders.

-This table shows the Myers Briggs percentages for SJ temperaments:
+This table shows the personality type percentages for SJ temperaments:

 SP Population Statistics

 SP temperament personality types (also known as Creators) are experimental and primarily driven by sensation.
 They are very flexible, aesthetically aware and “here and now” type of people.